NoelDeMartin/soukai/docs/guide/solid-protocol/what-is-solid.md

 If you want to learn how it works, you can look at the first 10 minutes of this presentation:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/kPzhykRVDuI?si=p2u8CE5qBrnzNs0Z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe class="aspect-video w-full" src="https://www.youtube.com/embed/kPzhykRVDuI?si=p2u8CE5qBrnzNs0Z" title="From Zero to Hero with Solid" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Soukai and Solid